Weedon Island Preserve

 The Weedon Island Preserve is a 3,190-acre natural area situated along the western shore of Tampa Bay and located at 1800 Weedon Drive NE, St. Petersburg, Florida, United States.
-It is predominately an estuarine preserve composed of upland and aquatic ecosystems such as mangrove forests, pine/scrubby flatwoods, and maritime hammocks, and is home to a variety of native wildlife.
+It is an estuarine preserve composed of upland and aquatic ecosystems, including mangrove forests, pine/scrubby flatwoods, and maritime hammocks, and is home to a variety of native wildlife.
 The preserve is also a designated archaeological area, with several shell mounds identified on the property that provide evidence of early peoples who inhabited the land for thousands of years.

 On June 13, 1972, Weedon Island Preserve was added to the U.S. National Register of Historic Places.
 In 1974, the state of Florida purchased Weedon Island and its surrounding islands, which were officially opened for public use in December 1980.
 In 1993, the state created a lease agreement with Pinellas County to manage and maintain the preserve.
 The county's Department of Parks and Conservation Resources presently manages the area.

 Weedon Island Preserve's name is derived from Tampa doctor and amateur archaeologist Leslie Washington Weedon.

 Recreational activities

-The preserve offers a total of 4.7 miles of nature trails for hiking, with 2 miles out of the total as boardwalks and paved trails that are ADA accessible and the remaining 2.7 miles as natural trail loops.
-The 3,000-foot Tower Boardwalk trail leads visitors to a 45-foot-tall observation tower, the tallest of its kind in Pinellas County.
-With favorable weather conditions, one can see much of the preserve and Tampa Bay from this tower, as well as the cities of Tampa and St. Petersburg.
+The preserve offers 4.7 miles of nature trails for hiking, with 2 miles of boardwalks and paved, ADA-accessible trails, and the remaining 2.7 miles as natural trail loops.
+The 3,000-foot Tower Boardwalk trail leads visitors to a 45-foot-tall observation tower.
 Three additional observation platforms along the trails offer opportunities for bird and wildlife viewing and are ideal for photography.

 In addition to hiking, the preserve maintains a 4-mile, self-guided canoeing/kayaking loop called the South Paddling Trail.
 The path weaves through mangrove tunnels within the preserve and has access points to the bay.
 Visitors interested in exploring the paddling trail may bring their own vessels or take a tour.

-Other activities available include fishing from the pier located at the end of Weedon Dr. NE and picnicking at any of the designated picnic tables provided.
+Other activities available include fishing from the pier at the end of Weedon Dr. NE and picnicing at any of the designated picnic tables.